cloverinteractive/boilerplate/README.md

 Every part of the app's boilerplate is organized in it's own folder, here's a quick rundown of how things are organized:

-1. Webpack configuration is in the *webpack* folder.
+1. Webpack configuration is in the *config* folder.
 2. Tests live inside of *specs* as a good practice make test files end in *_spec.js* and create subfolders to match components subfolders.
 3. Application files live in *client* for frontend and *server* for backend.